Ax-Sch/AlphScore/README.md

 # AlphScore

 This code belongs to the project "Predicting the pathogenicity of missense variants based on AlphaFold-derived features".
-If you simply would like to obtain pre-calculated scores, please visit XXX.
+If you simply would like to obtain pre-calculated scores, please visit https://uni-bonn.sciebo.de/s/iE2GcXYUPoYgWHl and download the file all_possible_values_concat.csv.gz.

 ### Short workflow description